2025 Enderlin tornado: Formation of the twister

+Peak intensity in Ransom County

+The tornado, seen southeast of Enderlin by storm chasers.

+The tornado then began a rapid intensification and widening phase as it turned northeastward.
+It reached EF5 intensity as it crossed a double-tracked section of CPKC's Elbow Lake Subdivision, to the southeast of Enderlin, derailing numerous train cars on a stopped freight train.
+Five train cars were lofted, and 28 more were tipped over.
+The tornado also bent the railroad tracks and left them covered in dirt and debris.
+A home that was on the edge of the path sustained minor EF0 damage to its roof as well.

-The tornado then turned north-northeastward, growing to its peak width of 1.05 miles.
-It blew over a cell tower that was anchored by four cables into the ground, completely scoured crop fields, and snapped large trees, debarking some of them.
-It also leveled an unoccupied farmhouse, shifted another house off its foundation, and damaged or destroyed outbuildings.
+The tornado then turned north-northeastward, growing to its peak width of 1.05 miles as it was northwest of Sheldon.
+Along this section of the path, a cell tower that was anchored by four cables into the ground was collapsed, crop fields were completely scoured, and large trees were snapped, with some debarked.
+The tornado also leveled an unoccupied farmhouse, shifted another house off its foundation, and damaged or destroyed outbuildings.
 Damage in this area was rated EF2 to EF3.
-The tornado then inflicted violent EF4 damage to trees as it moved along the Maple River and approached ND 46.
+The tornado then restrengthened to violent intensity, inflicting EF4 damage to trees as it moved along the Maple River and approached ND 46.
 An entire forest of trees along the river was leveled, with only stubs of the trees left behind.
 Severe debarking of trees was also noted, with some of them being "sandpapered," and some trees were lofted with the root ball attached, including one whose original location could not be determined.